aiven/aiven-docs/docs/tools/terraform/get-started.md

 1. Create a file named `variables.tf`.
 This is used to avoid including sensitive information in source control.

-    Add the following code to declare the API token and project name
+    Add the following code to declare the token and project name
     variables:

     ```hcl
     variable "aiven_api_token" {
-      description = "Aiven console API token"
+      description = "Aiven token"
       type        = string
     }